What To Do If Your Dogs Has Worms (And How to Prevent Them!)

 From wildlife

 Your dog can pick up certain types of worms by ingesting a smaller animal, such as a mouse, that’s infected.
-And, your dog doesn’t have to be a natural hunter for this to happen — they might come across a dead animal during their walk and try to pick it up with their mouth.
+Your dog doesn’t have to be a natural hunter for this to happen — they might come across a dead animal during their walk and try to pick it up with their mouth.

 From their mother